air-wreck/qubit4/README.md

 # qubit4
 live stats for QuBIT IV quizbowl tournament @ High Tech

+## stats
+If you were looking for the live stats and stumbled across this page accidentally, you can find them [here](stats.html).

 ### about QuBIT
 QuBIT is an annual quizbowl tournament run by the High Technology High School Academic Team (Lincroft, NJ).
 This year, we are using TJ/Charter's FACTS set.
 You can find more information from our forum post.